Banh Canh Cua (Vietnamese Crab & Shrimp Tapioca Noodle Soup)

 - Yellow onion – Adds sweetness to the broth.
 A good substitute would be white onions.

-- Dried shrimp – Adds sweetness to the broth.
-You can substitute with 1/4 pound of raw shrimp if you can’t find dried shrimp.
+- Dried shrimp – Substitute with 1/4 pound of raw shrimp if needed.

-- Daikon – Adds sweetness to the broth.
-If you can’t find daikon, I would add another yellow onion to compensate.
+- Daikon – If you can’t find daikon, I would add another yellow onion to compensate.

 - Chicken broth powder – Chicken broth powder is essentially the powder form of chicken bouillon.
 A good substitute is 1 can of chicken broth.